-MEMPHIS, Tenn. — Construction on the new Memphis Art Museum in downtown Memphis will continue as normal, after a Shelby County Chancery Court Judge denied a request for a temporary injunction filed by a non-profit to stop the building.
+MEMPHIS, Tenn. — Construction on the new Memphis Art Museum in downtown Memphis will continue as normal, after a Shelby County Chancery Court Judge denied a request for a temporary injunction filed by a non-profit to stop the building, but an appeal is on its way.

 Chancery Court Judge Melanie Taylor Jefferson issued the ruling June 28, 2024, after Friends for Our Riverfront, a nonprofit created by descendants of Memphis’ founding fathers, filed a complaint and petition in August 2023 against the City of Memphis and Brooks Museum of Art.